 Public interest concept can be described as a common denominator that holds true in different conjunctures of time and space.
 The public domain is regarded as a homogeneous structure with certain basic standards (Bal, 2006).
 According to Tekeli (1991), the planner believes that s/he offers superior professional expertise that the ethics of planning will protect the public interest, planning aims for social benefit, and that planning is above politics.
-In all of the planning approaches associated with the period of the nation state, the planner considers that, by virtue of technical experience and acquired knowledge; s/he takes rational and comprehensive planning decisions that maximize the achievement of the public interest and so turns the public interest into something concrete.
+In all of the planner considers that, by virtue of technical experience and acquired knowledge; s/he takes rational and comprehensive planning decisions that maximize the achievement of the public interest and so turns the public interest into something concrete.
 The critical point about this period is that society itself is not allowed to form these norms, which are determined by the power that holds authority (Bal, 2006).